danaelshrbiny10/ecommerce/README.md

 4. Searching Products:

-To search for products by name, send a GET request to `/api/products/?search=<search-query>`.
+To search for products by name, send a GET request to `/api/products/?name=<name-query>`.
 Replace `<search-query>` with the name of the product you want to search for.

 5. Adding Products to Cart:

-To add a product to the cart, send a POST request to` /api/cart/add/` with the` user ID`, `product ID`, and `quantity` in the request body.
+To add a product to the cart, send a POST request to` /api/cart/` with the `product ID` in the request body.

 6. Viewing Cart:

-To view the cart, send a GET request to `/api/cart/?user=<user-id>`.
-Replace `<user-id>` with the `ID of the user` whose cart you want to view.
-This will display the products currently in the cart along with their details.
+To view the cart, send a GET request to `/api/cart/.
+This will display the products currently in the cart along with the authanticated user details.

 7. Creating an Order:

-To create an order with the products in the cart, send a POST request to `/api/orders/create/` with the `user ID` and `product IDs` in the request body.
-This will create a new order using the products in the cart and clear the cart.
+To create an order with the products in the cart, send a POST request to `/api/orders/`,  This will create a new order using the products in the cart and clear the cart.

 8. Viewing Orders:

-To view the orders placed by a user, send a GET request to `/api/orders/?user=<user-id>`.
-Replace `<user-id>` with the `ID of the user` whose orders you want to view.
+To view the orders placed by a user, send a GET request to `/api/orders/`.  whose orders you want to view.
 This will display a list of orders with their details.

 ## API Documentation